 - (2) It is the intent of the legislature to enact the structure of a mechanism that will provide funding for a state tourism marketing program, including the sources of funding and governance organization which will determine the specific use and allocation of the funds.
 Further, it is the intent of the legislature that appropriate state agencies will work with the Washington tourism alliance to devise a plan to collect funds necessary for a state tourism marketing program and ensure that the funds are used only for that purpose. - NEW SECTION.
 Sec.
 2. (1) The Washington tourism alliance has determined that a reasonable amount to initially implement a state tourism marketing program is seven million five hundred thousand dollars.
 This amount must be raised from five major sectors of the tourism industry.
-Five major sectors of the tourism industry have been identified to raise the initial funds.
 These sectors are lodging, food service, attractions and entertainment, retail, and transportation.
-Based on the North American classification system codes that make up each sector, the following amounts are intended to be contributed by these sectors in a manner to be described in the report required under subsection (2) of this section: - (a) Lodging two million four hundred thousand dollars; - (b) Food service two million one hundred thousand dollars; - 26 (c) Attractions and entertainment nine hundred seventy-five thousand dollars; - 28 (d) Retail one million four hundred twenty-five thousand dollars; 29 and - (e) Transportation six hundred thousand dollars. - 31 (2) By December 1, 2014, a report must be submitted to the 32 appropriate legislative committees from the Washington tourism alliance 33 proposing the manner in which the amounts allocated to each sector will 34 be collected and the mechanism that can be used to ensure that the 35 funds are used only by the Washington tourism alliance for a state 36 tourism marketing program including its administration.
-The 37 legislature must direct the appropriate agencies of state government to work with the Washington tourism alliance to assist in developing the collection method.
+Based on annual economic studies that identify each sector's contribution to tourism revenues and the North American classification system codes that make up each sector, these sectors must contribute the following amounts in a manner to be described in the report required under subsection (2) of this section: - (a) Lodging two million four hundred thousand dollars; - (b) Food service two million one hundred thousand dollars; - 27 (c) Attractions and entertainment nine hundred seventy-five thousand dollars; - 29 (d) Retail one million four hundred twenty-five thousand dollars; 30 and - (e) Transportation six hundred thousand dollars. - 32 (2) By December 1, 2014, a report must be submitted to the 33 appropriate legislative committees from the Washington tourism alliance 34 proposing the manner in which the amounts allocated to each sector will 35 be collected and the mechanism that can be used to ensure that the 36 funds are used only by the Washington tourism alliance for a state 37 tourism marketing program including its administration.
+The legislature must direct the appropriate agencies of state government to work with the Washington tourism alliance to assist in developing the collection method.
 These agencies include but are not limited to the department of revenue, department of commerce, the state treasurer's office, and the secretary of state.

-SSB 6195 p.
+SB 6195 p.
 2